On 26 November 2020 I published this piece on Covid-19 but, as so much has happened since then, an update seems very necessary.

 It depends on people to report symptoms and then, diligently, self-isolate

 From the very earliest days of the UK’s pandemic, certainly before the initial ‘lockdown’ in mid-March 2020, it has been clear that the extent of asymptomatic disease, and transmission, was underestimated and driving community incidence.
-Its effects have been compounded by our UK government’s variable position on social distancing, on the use of face masks and, critically, on the overwhelming desire to “get back to normal” and to re-open the economy (see “Shop til you drop” and “Tombstoning..” elsewhere in this thread).
-In the summer months, when Covid-19 was relatively under control, it now appears our population was used, guinea pig-like, to experiment with what happens if you let the brakes off in various ways.
+Its effects were compounded by our UK government’s flip-flopping on social distancing, on the use of face masks and, critically.
+It was also compromised by the overwhelming desire to “get back to normal” and to re-open the economy (see “Shop til you drop” and “Tombstoning..” elsewhere in this thread).
+In the summer of 2020, when Covid-19 was relatively under control, it now appears our population was used, guinea pig-like, to experiment with what happens if you let the brakes off in various ways.
 We were told to we could go on holiday.
 In the UK people streamed from areas with higher incidence rates to areas with lower incidence.
-People relaxed whatever adherence to anti-Covid measures they were observing, naturally enough, and forgot about social distancing.
+People relaxed whatever adherence to anti-Covid measures they were observing, naturally enough, and largely forgot about social distancing.
 Young people, especially, threw themselves into party mode.
 At the same time we were told to “eat out to help out” and many holiday hot-spots became “super-spreader” locations.
 We now know that those who did venture abroad, especially to Spain, brought us back a new strain of Covid-19.
 Schools re-opened and, significantly for some local ‘spikes’, so did Universities.
 It seems nobody thought that mass movement of young people to University halls of residence across the UK might be a problem – or did they?

 In the face of regional disquiet over the UK government response, and rising infections in university cities, the devolved administrations began to apply their own (some might say improved) responses.
-We already had confusion about what Covid-related restrictions applied, and the inevitable anomalies were wilfully exploited by some, but it just got even more confusing.
+We already had confusion about what Covid-related restrictions applied, and the inevitable anomalies were (and still are) wilfully exploited by some.
+It just got even more confusing.
 Only the Welsh authorities imposed widespread travel restrictions, while in Scotland there were regional closures.

-Sadly, as I see it, a large part of the UK population is not disposed to following guidance, never mind instruction.
+As I saw it, a significant proportion of the UK population was (and is) not disposed to following guidance, never mind instruction.
 Whether this is because they are incapable of understanding, or are wilfully disregarding, the importance of their part in suppressing transmission, I don’t know.
-With the population suffering, what is called, Lockdown Fatigue, pent up frustration, and being somewhat encouraged to anticipate a “festive season”, one can only hope that common sense prevails.
+With the population suffering, what was called, Lockdown Fatigue, pent up frustration, and being somewhat encouraged to anticipate a “festive season”, one had to hope that enough common sense prevailed.
+I thought it was highly likely we would see a third wave of infections in the new year. but actually the third wave was already under way.